logo

 How the Attack Worked

-The phishing emails impersonated legitimate Google Tasks notifications, claiming to be internal task assignments requesting employee verification.
+The phishing emails impersonated legitimate Google Tasks notifications.
+They claim to be internal task assignments requesting employee verification.

-Recipients were prompted with calls to action such as “View task” or “Mark complete,” which redirected to a malicious page hosted on Google Cloud Storage.
+Recipients were prompted with calls to action such as “View task” or “Mark complete,”.
+Clicking a link redirected to a malicious page hosted on Google Cloud Storage.

 The attack exploited three critical vulnerabilities in traditional security models: